cwolferh/vms-and-foreman/README.md

 vms-and-foreman
 ===============

+**New!** If using EL7 as a bare-metal host, use the vftool.bash subcommands el7_host_depends and el7_host_permissive instead of host_depends and host_permissive.
+To create an initial EL7 vm, use el7_kick_first_vm.
+Besides that, other subcommands work for either EL6 or EL7 (though foreman itself should still run on EL6).

-Build VM's from scratch on RHEL6, and install Foreman to manage them for openstack.
+Build VM's from scratch on EL6, and install Foreman to manage them for openstack.

-Note: The *kick-first-vm subcommand* has a the caveat that *INSTALL_URL must be defined before the kick-first-vm subcommand is executed.
+Note: The *kick-first-vm subcommand* has the caveat that INSTALLURL must be defined before the kick-first-vm subcommand is executed.

 If you are using this tool to setup foreman and VM's from scratch for the first time, it is recommended to execute each step independently